snubwoody/www/src/articles/gui-in-rust.md

 }
 ```

-This has different trade offs but worked surprisingly well, and took me quite far.
+This has different trade offs but worked surprisingly well.

 ## Widget architecture

-Widgets have a lot of functionality, tab focus, focus states, layout, rendering, themes, when describing widgets you don't really want or need to handle all these things yourself.
+Widgets have a lot of functionality, tab focus, gesture states, layout, rendering, themes, and so on, when describing widgets you don't really want or need to handle all these things yourself.
+So creating an API were people only manage what they need was important to me.

 ### Domain specific language

-One approach is to use macros to create a [Domain Specific Language](https://en.wikipedia.org/wiki/Domain-specific_language) for describing widgets.
+One approach is to use macros to create a [Domain Specific Language](https://en.wikipedia.org/wiki/Domain-specific_language) for describing widgets using proc macros.

 ```rust
 use agape::widgets::*;